 Therefore, tea is not only a pleasant drink to enjoy for the Japanese; it can be seen as the greatest way to live healthier.
 So here is the list of 7 classic tea in this country.

-You might assume Matcha is a Japanese-authentic drink because of its huge popularity in Japan, but this is not the case.
+You might assume Matcha is a Japanese-authentic drink because of its huge popularity in Japan, but this is not true.
 In fact, China is the true origin of this green tea.
-In the Tang dynasty, they started making tea powder and preparing a hot beverage with it.
+During the Tang dynasty, they started making tea powder.

 Until 1191, Zen Buddhism brought Matcha to Japan, and they became the favorite drink of the upper classes.
 Today, Matcha is not only a healthy drink; people also use it to dye or flavor foods, like in many Japanese crepe cooking ideas with a nice bright green color.